-- Scripts and work instructions they were given to address customer issues.
+- 190 Call centre staff also told us they were concerned about the adequacy of the scripts and work instructions they were given to address customer issues.
 Hydro One's records show that a technical staff member identified several inaccuracies in materials provided to call centre staff.
 An internal Hydro One audit in April 2014 confirmed that the scripts provided to staff were insufficient as they did not address the system problems that were encountered.
-By May 2014, 50 call centre agents had received refresher training on billing inquiries and scripts were reviewed and updated. - The quality of the information that call centre agents provide to customers is only as good as the information Hydro One gives to them.
+By May 2014, 50 call centre agents had received refresher training on billing inquiries and scripts were reviewed and updated. - 191 The quality of the information that call centre agents provide to customers is only as good as the information Hydro One gives to them.
 Accordingly, Hydro One should ensure call centre agents have accurate and up-to-date information, so they can address billing and other customer service issues as they arise.
 In addition, Hydro One should consult with technical and frontline staff to ensure that the scripts provided to them are useful and allow them to respond effectively to customer queries.